thegworld/gtx-browser/tools/android/native_lib_memory/README.md

-This directory contains scripts used to assess memory usage on Android, and in particular the memory cost of Chromium's executable code.
+This directory contains scripts used to assess memory usage on Android, and in particular the memory cost of GTx Browser's executable code.
 This is related to the `tools/cygprofile` directory.

 # How to use